microsoft/vscode-docs/CONTRIBUTING.md

 We recommend that you create local working branches that target a specific scope of change (and then submit a pull request when your changes are ready).
 Each branch should be limited to a single concept/topic both to streamline work flow and reduce the possibility of merge conflicts.
 The following efforts are of the appropriate scope for a new branch:

 * A new topic (and associated images).
-* Spelling and grammar edits on an topic.
+* Spelling and grammar edits on a topic.
 * Applying a single formatting change across a large set of topics.

 ## Authoring tools